Sea Urchins, a California Cuisine

 - have 48 milligrams of Omega-3 fatty acids, 1 gram of protein and 20 milligrams of fat in every 2-teaspoon serving

-Urchins are sought after for their gonads, the yellow-colored portion inside the shell and the only edible part of the creature.
-Known in Japan as "uni," there are 15 calories in every 2-teaspoon serving, which includes 48 milligrams of Omega-3 fatty acids, 1 gram of protein and 20 milligrams of fat.
+Urchins are sought after for their gonads, the yellow-colored portion inside the shell and the only edible part of the creature, known in Japan as "uni."
+According to the California Sea Urchin Commission, there are 15 calories in every 2-teaspoon serving, which includes 48 milligrams of Omega-3 fatty acids, 1 gram of protein and 20 milligrams of fat.
 Most often served in sushi, they give off a salty ocean scent, and have a sweet, buttery taste with a firm texture.
 It's rare to find restaurants that serve or use live sea urchins in their menus, since most sushi bars serve them processed, Halmay said.

 There are three different grades of the delicacy: "California Gold" is the highest grade, used mainly for top-quality sushi; "Premium California" are smaller but still intact uni, which are used for sushi, soups, salads, and other combination dishes, and "Select California" is the lowest grade, which is used in soups, sauces and dishes where uni is mixed with other ingredients, including other seafood.